 Why You Need a Raspberry Pi

 Every self-respecting tech geek should own at least one Raspberry Pi.
-Any Raspberry Pi can serve as a secondary computer for email and web surfing, but even the highest-end model won't be as fast as a low-end Windows PC.
+Any Raspberry Pi can serve as a secondary computer for email and web surfing, but even the highest-end model, the Raspberry Pi 4, won't be as fast as a low-end Windows PC.
 The real fun starts when you use your Pi for projects, which can range from robots to retro arcade machines to home media servers, security cameras or even fart detectors.
 We list the best Raspberry Pi projects every month for inspiration.

 The magic comes from Raspberry Pi’s combination of expandability, small size, low power and low cost.
 Thanks to the Pi’s 40 GPIO pins, you can connect the board to a huge number of lights, motors, sensors and other I/O devices.
 There’s a huge ecosystem of HATs (Hardware Attached on Top), daughterboards that attach to the GPIO pins and provide features like eInk displays, motor drivers or power over Ethernet.

 Even if you’re not interested in becoming a “maker,” and turning your Raspberry Pi into a device, the single-board computer makes a great game emulator, media streamer or web server.
 And because the Pi’s official operating system Raspberry Pi OS (formerly known as Raspbian), is a form of Linux, it’s also a great way to learn about and play with Linux without installing the OS on your primary computer.

 Raspberry Pi Models to Consider